 FNS’ SNAP to Skills Project (S2S) provides technical assistance and resources to States to help them build employer-driven SNAP E&T programs.
 We have also operated two SNAP E&T Learning Academies, which provided an opportunity for State SNAP agencies and individuals outside of those agencies to gain expertise about SNAP E&T and work with their States or across States to build stronger employment and training programs.

-In 2019, FNS is providing a new offering as part of S2S that is tailor-made for State SNAP agencies who want to advance an aspect their SNAP E&T program, even if they are not participating as one of the 10 States in the SNAP to Skills Project.
-This Call for Applications (CFA) provides information on how interested States can apply for the 2019 SNAP E&T State Institutes.
-Only State SNAP agencies are eligible to apply.
+In 2019, FNS provided a new offering as part of S2S that is tailor-made for State SNAP agencies who want to advance an aspect of their SNAP E&T program, even if they are not participating as one of the 10 States in the SNAP to Skills Project.

 March 2019 State Institute: Taking SNAP E&T to Scale